Washington Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Washington

-Washington lets both the landlord or tenant terminate a month-to-month lease with at least 20 days of advance notice.
-For many parts of the state, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Washington lets both the landlord or tenant end a month-to-month lease with at least 20 days of advance notice.
+For many parts of the state, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.
 However, Seattle has specific requirements for good cause to end a month-to-month lease.

 Washington requires written notice to end a month-to-month lease.